erichengler/pix-champion-selector/README.md

 1. Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.
 Open it up in your editor of choice.
 2. Create a database named `pix_app`.
-3. Refer to the `database.sql` file and use the first 5 queries to create the database tables.
+3. Refer to the `database.sql` file and run the first 5 queries to create the database tables.

 -----------------------------------------------------------------
 - DO NOT run the rest of the queries yet!
 Only run the first 5 queries to create the database tables.
 We will return to run the rest of the queries in step 10.